 The hallmarks of a Ramona education are echoed through the voices of alums from the 1930’s to our most recent graduates.
-They were prepared FOR LIFE.
 Though the methods of delivering instruction and the tools we use are different, the same ideas and values permeate the curricular and co-curricular activities.
 Computers have replaced manual typewriters; e-books are beginning to replace some textbooks; and research is no longer done with encyclopedias but on the internet; however, a Ramona education is still personalized and values based.

 Ramona students are scholars, athletes, artists, musicians, scientist, poets, and actresses, each being challenged to expand her horizons and to set her own goals and dreams.
 Curiosity, creativity, and critical thinking are inspired every day through our various curricular offerings.